-Sometimes you don’t need a grand plan.
-No ambitious route, no extreme weather challenge, no new skill to master.
-Sometimes all it takes is a night alone in the forest, a tarp over your head, and sausages sizzling over an open fire.
-That’s exactly what this overnighter was about — keeping things simple and enjoying every minute of it.
+Sometimes you do not need a big plan.
+No ambitious route, no extreme weather test, no new skill to master.
+Sometimes a night alone in the forest, a tarp overhead and sausages sizzling over an open fire are enough.
+That was the whole point of this overnighter: keep everything simple and enjoy every minute.

 Setting Up Camp#

-I headed out in the afternoon with my Tasmanian Tiger Pathfinder MKII loaded up for one night.
-The weather forecast was mild for December — cold enough to see your breath, but no rain expected.
-Still, I rigged my DD Tarp 3x3m in a classic A-frame between two trees, with a Bundeswehr “elephant skin” tarp as a ground sheet underneath.
-Belt and suspenders, maybe, but I like a dry camp.
+I set off in the afternoon, the Tasmanian Tiger Pathfinder packed for one night.
+The forecast was mild for December, cold enough to see your breath but no rain in sight.
+Still, I pitched my DD Tarp 3x3 m as a classic A-frame between two trees, with a Bundeswehr elephant skin as a ground sheet underneath.
+Better safe than sorry, I like a dry camp.

-Underneath the tarp I rolled out my Exped Synmat UL sleeping pad inside its Exped Mat Cover — that cover is one of those small upgrades that makes a real difference, keeping the pad clean and adding a bit of comfort.
-On top of that, the sleep system: a Carinthia TSS Inner paired with the Carinthia TSS Outer, both in Multicam Black, tucked inside the Carinthia Observer Plus bivy.
+Under the tarp I rolled out the Exped Synmat UL in its mat cover, one of those small upgrades that really makes a difference.
+It keeps the pad clean and adds a bit of comfort.
+On top went the Carinthia TSS sleep system: inner and outer in Multicam Black, stowed in the Carinthia Observer Plus bivy bag.
 Overkill for the temperatures?
 Probably.
-But I’d rather be too warm than shivering at 3 a.m.
+But better too warm than lying awake shivering at three in the morning.

-With camp sorted, I grabbed my Silky Gomboy Outback 240 and the Hultafors HULTAN Trekking Axe to process some dead standing wood.
-There’s something deeply satisfying about the rhythm of sawing and splitting — no rush, no deadline, just you and the wood.
-I had a decent pile within half an hour, enough to keep a fire going well into the night.
+With camp standing, I grabbed the Silky Gomboy Outback 240 and the Hultafors trekking axe to process some standing deadwood.
+That rhythm of sawing and splitting: no stress, no deadline, just you and the wood.
+After half an hour I had a decent pile, enough to keep the fire going well into the night.

-The star of this trip was the X-FIRE 19.
-If you haven’t seen one, it’s a compact stainless steel fire pit that doubles as a grill platform.
-I set it up, got a fire going, and placed my titanium grill grate on top.
-A few Bratwurst from the local butcher, slowly turning over the coals — nothing fancy, but honestly one of the best meals you can have outdoors.
-There’s no restaurant that can compete with food cooked over a campfire after an afternoon of physical work in the woods.
+The real lead of this trip was the X-Fire 19.
+In case you do not know it: a compact stainless steel fire pot that doubles as a grill platform.
+I set it up, lit the fire and put the titanium grill grate on top.
+A few bratwurst from the local butcher, turned slowly over the coals.
+Nothing fancy, but honestly one of the best meals you can have outdoors.
+No restaurant in the world competes with food cooked over a campfire after an afternoon of physical work in the woods.

-While the sausages were grilling, I boiled water in my Bestargot Titan French Press for a strong coffee.
-Ate everything with my trusty titanium spork, washed it down with water from my Nalgene Everyday Oasis, and just sat there watching the flames.
-No phone, no distractions.
-Just the crackling fire and the forest around me.
+While the sausages grilled, I brewed a strong coffee in my titanium French press.
+Ate with the trusty titanium spork, washed it down with water from the Nalgene and just sat there watching the fire.
+No phone, no distraction.
+Just the crackle of the flames and the forest around me.

-I think we sometimes overcomplicate our time outdoors.
-We plan elaborate routes, buy the latest gear, chase the perfect Instagram shot.
-But the trips I remember most are often the simplest ones.
-A tarp, a fire, a good meal, and silence.
-That’s the reset I needed.
+I think we sometimes overcomplicate our time in nature.
+Elaborate routes, the latest gear, the perfect photo.
+But the trips I remember most are often the simplest.
+A tarp, a fire, a good meal and silence.
+That was exactly the reset I needed.

-My UF Pro Monsoon XT Gen.2 rain jacket stayed in the pack, the UF Pro P-40 All-Terrain pants kept me comfortable all day, and my Lowa Renegade GTX Mid boots handled the forest floor without complaint.
+The rain jacket stayed in the pack, the pants were comfortable all day, and my Lowa boots handled the forest floor without complaint.
 Everything worked, nothing broke, nothing was missing.
-That’s the mark of a dialled-in kit.
+That is the mark of a dialed-in kit.

-I crawled into my sleeping bag early, listened to the last embers popping, and slept like a rock.
-Woke up to a cold, misty morning, packed up with numb fingers, and hiked out feeling completely recharged.
-No fancy adventure story to tell — just a good night in the woods.
-And sometimes, that’s more than enough.
+I crawled into the sleeping bag early, listened to the last embers popping and slept like a rock.
+Woke up to a cold, misty morning, packed up with numb fingers and hiked out completely recharged.
+No big adventure story, just a good night in the woods.

 If you want to watch the full tour, you can find the video here: https://youtu.be/obgYnK9JcEo.